aben-jad/EditorProject/README.md

     make the editor open a file and edit the file change the size of the font and update the shader buffer that contain infos abot text

+--push info update :
+    i want to move from sdl to windows api this push contain the newest version of refactoring code before moving windows api